yverdon/geocity/README.md

 ## Getting started with the full Docker demo version (the less painfull way)

+### Step by step guide to the working full docker non persistent demo

+Clone repository

 Clone the repository

 Checkout on the docker-improve branch and then follow the usual docker procedure.
 This will start one additional service for Postgres/Postgis database and soon, insert Django fixtures with demo data (wip)